munificent/journal/asset/post/2011-04-21-multimethods-multiple-inheritance-multiawesome.md

 ---
 title: "Multimethods, Multiple Inheritance, Multiawesome!"
-categories: code cpp java js language magpie
+tags: code cpp java js language magpie
 ---

 The luxury of having [a programming language with zero users][magpie] is that I